OutSystems/docs-validation/templates/mobile-plugins/mobile-plugin-doc-template.md

 **Template for mobile plugins**

-Use this document template as a guide fo create content.
-Focus on what developers want to achieve with the plugin.
+Use this document template as a guide to create content.
+Focus on what developers want to achieve with this plugin.
 See a full example for [Camera Plugin](https://github.com/OutSystems/docs-product/blob/master/src/extensibility-and-integration/mobile-plugins/camera/intro.md).

 Below is a list of the type of content you can create:

 * **Concept**, to explain what something is.
 See [TK Template for a Concept](../concept.md).
 For all developers.
-* **Process**, to explain in an overview how to do something.
+* **Process**, to explain in an overview or introduction how to do something.
 See [this example](https://github.com/OutSystems/docs-product/blob/master/src/extensibility-and-integration/mobile-plugins/camera/intro.md#creating-logic-to-take-a-picture).
 For proficient developers.
 * **Procedure**, to explain how to do something in detail (setp-by-step).
 See [TK Template for a Procedure](../procedure.md).
 For new developers.
 * **Reference**. to explain in detail how the options work and the informationo is usually shown in a table format.
 For proficient developers.